noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

    - check "Send log messages to remote syslog server"
    - Select a specific interface to use for forwarding (Optional)
    - Select `IPv4` for IP Protocol
-   - Enter the Logstash server local IP into the field `Remote log servers` with port 5140 (eg 192.168.1.50:5140)
+   - Enter the Logstash server local IP into the field `Remote log servers` with port 5140 (e.g. 192.168.1.50:5140)
    - Under "Remote Syslog Contents" check "Everything"

 ![pfsesne-settings](../.images/image3.png)